owenCocjin/ProgMenu/README.md

 ### EntryPositional:
 - EntryPositionals get their values from the position of an arg in the MENU's arg list

+> **NOTE**: Due to how positionals function, they are always considered strict and can't have a default.
+> **NOTE**: Trying to assign >1 positional to the same arg will result in "missing" entries.

 ---

 ## Advanced Examples: